Probing High-Speed Electron Behavior in Magnetized Plasma Using Intense Laser Pulses and Quantum Electrodynamics: Constructing Solutions to the Dirac Equation: Unraveling Relativistic Electron Dynamics in Plasma

-where $n$ is the refractive index of plasma medium, $\Omega_{ce}$ is the cyclotron frequency, and $\omega_{pe}$ is the electron plasma frequency. \\ In our present model, we have considered radiation emission through curvature whose frequency approaches the cyclotron frequency.
-Cyclotron frequency can be considered close to laser frequency for a dense magnetized plasma and thus can be expressed in terms of the laser frequency.
-For a plane electromagnetic wave, the vector potential is given as
+where $n$ is the refractive index of plasma medium, $\Omega_{ce}$ is the cyclotron frequency, and $\omega_{pe}$ is the electron plasma frequency. \\ In the present model, we have considered radiation emission through curvature whose frequency approaches the cyclotron frequency.
+Cyclotron frequency can be considered close to laser frequency for a dense magnetized plasma and thus can be expressed in terms of the laser frequency.\\ The generalized form of the Dirac equation at some new field point $\phi'$ can be written as